 Once the sandwiches are cooked, let them cool a few minutes so the cheese can set and keep the sandwich together.
 Plate them and cut them in half.

-Dust the Sandwiches with Monkfruit Sweetener
+5 - Dust with Monkfruit Sweetener

 A Monte Cristo is always dusted with loads of powdered sugar.
 To keep this recipe low-carb and keto, dusting it with your favorite zero-calorie sweetener works perfectly.
 I use powdered monk fruit and it was the perfect balance of a savory meaty sandwich plus a sweet balance.
 Swerve or other keto powdered sugar will work just fine.